Use your expertise to support ASP volunteers and staff with home repair projects.

 - Summer Availability – Serve in one of ASP’s summer centers, located in Kentucky, North Carolina, Tennessee, Virginia, and West Virginia

-- Year-Round Availability – September through early May, ASP operates out of our permanent facilities in Southwest Virginia and Northeast Tennessee
+- Year-Round Availability – September through April, ASP operates out of our permanent locations in Southwest Virginia and Northeast Tennessee

 Participant Requirements